danjgale/surfplot/docs/installation.rst

 Several of the :ref:`tutorials_examples` make use of additional neuroimaging packages.
 Although these packages are not required for installation, they are recommended to make your surfplotting life a bit easier.
 These are:

 	- `nilearn`_ (for manipulating images and volume-to-surface projections)
-	- `brainnotation`_ (for volume-to-surface projections and surface-to-surface resampling)
+	- `neuromaps`_ (for volume-to-surface projections and surface-to-surface resampling)

 .. _brainspace: https://brainspace.readthedocs.io/en/latest/index.html